Trinity's Student Services and Academic Supports

 Writing Centre - as of September 2017: located in the Academic Resource Centre in the lower level of the main Trinity building (beside the new Trinity College Archives)

 The Writing Centre provides instruction in, and objective criticism of, written course assignments in any discipline.
 Staff there can advise you on the organization, argumentation, documentation, grammar and style of your written work, and are happy to speak to you at any stage of the assignment from conceptualization to final draft.

 Trinity College's Learning Strategist comes to us from U of T's Academic Success Centre.
-Our Learning Strategist, Jonathan Vandor, is available by appointment on Monday and Tuesday afternoons from 1 pm to 4 pm, and his office is located in Larkin Building, Room 334.
-Appointments can be made through the Registrar's Office (firstname.lastname@example.org or by contacting Jonathan directly at email@example.com.
-You can also see him in the Academic Success Centre throughout the rest of the week!
+Our Learning Strategist, Jonathan Vandor, is available by appointment on Wednesdays and Thursdays, 1:00 pm to 4:00 pm (updated September 2017).
+Appointments can be scheduled by emailing Jonathan at firstname.lastname@example.org or by contacting the Registrar's Office.

 In addition, the John W. Graham Library has many resources and services to support students.
 A part of the U of T Library network, the Graham Library's collection of more than 200,000 volumes is strongest in international relations, ethics, and the humanities, as well as theological resources.
 The Library offers reference consultation, course support, instruction in research and information-seeking strategies, group study spaces and computer workstations.
 You can drop-in with your research inquiries or set-up an appointment with a Librarian for in-depth research questions.